-In the Office of Policy and Management, Intergovernmental Policy Division or Office of Finance, this class is accountable for managing a staff engaged in a variety of fiscal and administrative functions, with major emphasis on municipal budget, accounting, auditing and financial management.
-This class is also accountable for managing the activities of distressed municipalities.
+In the Office of Policy and Management, Intergovernmental Policy Division or Office of Finance, this class is accountable for directing a staff engaged in a variety of fiscal and administrative functions, with major emphasis on municipal budget, accounting, auditing and financial management.
+This class is also accountable for directing the activities of distressed municipalities.

 EXAMPLES OF DUTIES

 Coordinates, plans and manages unit activities;

 Develops or assists in development of related policy;

 Prepares or assists in preparation of unit budget;

 Maintains contacts with individuals within and outside of unit who may impact program activities;

 Manages work and activities of consultants that may be engaged to assist in unit work;